trozware/ZoneMount/ReadMe.md

 Use Game Menu > Interface > AddOns > ZoneMount to set whether you want the mount info to appear in the chat and to make **Zone Mount** choose from your favorite mounts only.

 ### Slash Commands

 - /zm mount - mount or dismount.
 - /zm about - show info about your current mount.
 - /zm <name> - search for a mount by name (searching is case-insensitive and will find partial matches).
 - /zm macro - create a macro for easy use of Zone Mount.
+- /zm do - make your mount do its special action if it is on the ground.

 ---